 Result: zip1 selects the :menu2 section.
 It then installs a menu configuration with two DASD boot configurations.
-"Example for a DASD menu configuration on z/VM" on page 103 and "Example for a DASD menu configuration (LPAR)" on page 94 illustrate what this menu looks like when it is displayed.
+For more information, see "DASD menu configuration example for z/VM" on page 111 and "DASD menu configuration example for LPAR" on page 98.